Howard & Howard's inter-disciplinary Hospitality Group provides a wide range of services to the heavily regulated hospitality industry.

 - Handling property tax appeals before state tax commissions and tax tribunals for owners of hospitality properties.

-The Intellectual Property Subgroup provides counsel on various matters, including:
+The Intellectual Property Subgroup of hospitality litigators provides counsel on various matters, including:

 - Counseling on selection of names for services or products, including individual items such as menu items, signage, Internet activities, and the like;

 - Defending any contentious proceedings on the use of names, and asserting any claims of copyright infringement;